 Bloomsburg scored five runs up to the fifth inning, and Berwick two.
 In the beginning of the sixth Chamberlin hit to Young at short stop, and in order not to be thrown out at first base threw his hat in front of our first burg & Sullivan R. R.; is doing finely. works, by such company, upon such baseman to make him miss the ball, which he did.
-That seemed to help The conducting of water from terms as the Town Council in their which he did.
-That seemed to help Penn street across the Light Street discretion do prescribe, it is ordered them (Berwick) and they got three and decreed that the bequest of two men on bases.
-Heist then made an thousand dollars (\$2000) with its ac- over throw to third, and when Ent crued interest, left by David Stroup in went for the ball, the crowd would not let him through to hunt the ball until
+That seemed to help them (Berwick) and they got three and decreed that the bequest of two men on bases.
+Heist then made an over throw to third, and when Ent went for the ball, the crowd would not let him through to hunt the ball until all the men had scored.